-You are not required to fill out every item and may choose to fill out what you want to complete.
+- Your name, email address, postal address, and phone number; - Diagnoses, - Demographic information - Medical history You are not required to fill out every item and may choose to fill out what you want to complete.

-What information will be collected about my child?
+What information will be collected about my child with a rare disease?

-We may also gather information about your child if you are willing to provide that information.
-We are not collecting any contact information for your minor children because we will contact you to gather new information about your children.
+If you have a child with a rare disease, we may also gather information about your child if you are willing to provide that information.
 Information that we will collect includes, but is not limited to:

-- · Diagnoses,
+- Diagnoses,

 - Demographic information, and

 - Medical history.

 You are not required to fill out every item and may choose to fill out what you want to complete.
+Contact information will only be collected for adults and/or parents of a child with a rare disease.